 Sometimes this is not feasible.
 But, finishing—and by “finishing,” I mean writing, revising, editing, and proofreading to completion—something, even if it is only like 300 words, is a great way to build up muscles that will come in handy later when working with a full book.
 Plus, learning to manage deadlines is a good skill to have in general, even if you only write as a hobby.

-Good habits can make good routines, and can make good writers.
-So, if you want to go at this writing thing harder than you’ve done before, consider adapting into your life a few—not that difficult—habits.
+Good habits can make good routines and can make good writers.
+So, if you want to go at this writing thing harder than you’ve done before, consider adopting into your life a few—not that difficult—habits.
 I’d recommend all of them, as they build on each other, but, if that’s too strenuous: take at least the first three for a spin.